 How to learn faster- Learn and master any skill 10x faster

-Do you wanna be successful in a particular field or do you have a skill that you’ve always been itching to learn but don’t want to spend hours upon hours of excruciating pain sweat and blood trying to master that skill?,
+Do you wanna be successful in a particular field or do you have a skill that you’ve always been itching to learn but don’t want to spend hours upon hours of excruciating pain sweat and blood trying to master that skill?

 The 10,000-hour rule by Malcolm Gladwell says it takes 10,000 hours of deliberate practice to become world-class in any field.
 But who has that kind of time?
 I don’t!
 So, here are a few HACKS on how to learn anything fast:

-HACK #1- learn in a state of flow
+TIP 1- learn in a state of flow

 It’s like when you are playing a video game and all your attention and focus is on the game nothing else matters to you, except what’s happing in the game at that moment, your house could be on fire or the kitchen flooding but none of that matters your sole focus is on the game.

-Imagine that your favourite football team is playing on Sunday against your bitter rivals and your rivalry goes way back, last year they beat you guys but this year you are more determined than ever to obliterate them, then the match starts.
+Imagine that your favorite football team is playing on Sunday against your bitter rivals and your rivalry goes way back, last year they beat you guys but this year you are more determined than ever to obliterate them, then the match starts.